 But if you never leave their side and they never get comfortable being alone and finding ways to entertain themselves you’re setting them up for failure in life.

 You are also creating a huge burden for yourself.

 So let there be times where they have to play alone.
 Allow them to get bored and to figure out what to do.

 Dr. Teresa Belton, visiting fellow at the University of East Anglia claims that “boredom is crucial for developing “internal stimulus,” which then allows true creativity.”

-How do you encourage children to play?
+How do I encourage my child to play independently?